|

 OSU Extension Service and Agricultural Research Station News

-... for months.
-Some suggestions from the OSU home horticulture program and URL for OSU Horticulture Departments Landscape Plants website.
-Hints for growing and taming aggressive mint A good way to grow mint without the worry of rampant spreading is to plant it in containers, preferably with bottoms, then sink those containers into the soil of your garden.
-The ...
+... growing and taming aggressive mint A good way to grow mint without the worry of rampant spreading is to plant it in containers, preferably with bottoms, then sink those containers into the ...

 extension.oregonstate.edu